Visit my YouTube for videos!

 • Is lucid dreaming something for me?

-As I have mentioned before, this all depends on you.
+This all depends on you.
 If you have a very busy, hectic life right now, you might not want to add more onto it by learning how to lucid dream.
 However, if you feel curious, don’t let the fear of the unknown hold you back!

 • Can I lose touch with reality if I lucid dream too much?